velvia/presentations/cassandra-spark-olap-2014/spark-cassandra-olap.md

 * Start hitting latency limits at ~10 million rows
 * No robust and inexpensive solution for querying across shards
 * No robust way to scale horizontally
+  - PostGres runs query on single thread unless you partition (painful!)
 * Complex and expensive to improve performance (eg rollup tables, huge expensive servers)

 ---